esthernnolum/aws-iac-and-cicd/README.md

 5. Error Handling and Alerts:
 CloudWatch alarms were configured for critical metrics such as Lambda errors, latency, and RDS CPU utilization to ensure that issues are promptly detected and addressed.

+To ensure zero-downtime deployments for AWS Lambda, we use versioning and aliasing.
+Each deployment creates a new version of the Lambda function.
+Once the new version is successfully deployed, the alias (e.g., live) is updated to point to this new version.
+This ensures that the traffic is routed to the new version seamlessly without any downtime.
+If any issues are detected, we can quickly revert to the previous version by updating the alias

 ## Deliverables
 1. Infrastructure as Code (IaC) scripts: Provided in the modules (amplify, lambda, rds, iam, vpc and security_group) and main.tf files.
 2. CI/CD pipeline configuration scripts: Included in the modules/codepipeline and related files.